fabhed/validator-endpoint/docs/cli.md

 ## `btvep ratelimit`

-Global Rate limit settings.
+Global & API Key-specific Rate limit settings.
 Rate limits requires a Redis server.
 Global rate limits can be overridden by setting rate limits on an api key.

 **Usage**: